EliFarrer/startup/Notes/javascript.md

 When you call `resolve` or `reject` from a promise, that is when it is completed, or fails.

 ### Then Catch and Finally
-- `then` is called when the promies is resolved, it will call that function.
+- `then` is called when the promise is resolved, it will call that function.
 - `catch` is called when the promies is rejected
 - `finally` is always called